Rath2601/spring-data/TransactionManagement.md

  | MVCC | High Concurrency | The DB would be incredibly slow because readers would have to wait for writers to finish |
  | Isolation | Consistency Rules | You would see **partial** data or data that changes mid-calculation, leading to logic errors. |
  | Locks | Data Integrity | Multiple transactions would overwrite each other’s changes, leading to Lost Updates. |

+* @Transactional(readOnly = true) : Marks the transaction as read-only, Passes the hint to the JPA provider (Hibernate) (used in pagination & reporting APIs) Sets Hibernate FlushMode = MANUAL, Dirty checking is skipped (Better performance) ,No automatic flush at commit  Does not make DB read-only, Does not block write queries,  Does not throw exceptions on modification
+* Optimistic Locking (Real-time use case: User profile / CMS edit) Two users read same data, No DB lock, Uses version column First update succeeds, Second update fails with exception User refresh / retry When to use: High read, low write conflicts , Performance & scalability important Spring Data JPA: @Version
+* Pessimistic Locking (Real-time use case: Account balance / wallet credit) Two transactions read same row, DB row locked on read Second transaction waits, No lost updates, Strong consistency guaranteed When to use: Financial transactions, Money / credits involved Spring Data JPA: @Lock(LockModeType.PESSIMISTIC_WRITE)
+* A deadlock happens when: Trans A locks row X and waits for row Y, Trans B locks row Y and waits for row X | Database detects this and kills one transaction The database throws an error that is translated by Spring into exceptions like: DeadlockLoserDataAccessException, PessimisticLockingFailureException, CannotAcquireLockException Common causes : Concurrent updates on same rows, Different locking order across transactions, Pessimistic locking (@Lock(LockModeType.PESSIMISTIC_WRITE)), Long-running transactions Using Spring Retry with @Retryable annotation we can retry certain transactional failure Preventing Deadlocks (Best Practices):        Always lock rows in the same order      Keep transactions short      Prefer optimistic locking:       Use pessimistic locks only when necessary      Use proper indexes to avoid table scans